 No doubt you know how a resounding 'yes' is supposed to feel, right?
 Have you been waiting for that lightning flash and thunderclap of inspiration; that swelling, loud euphoria that tells you "This....THIS is IT"?

 My client, Caroline, who's just started exploring what she might like to do instead of the PR job she's been in for the last 20 years, describes it like this:

 "It's a feeling I can only liken to a bubble popping in my mind or a little ping in my subconscious.
 Suddenly there's a thought or feeling that was probably always there but I wasn't listening to before, so it's like a fun little flash of discovery every time."

 Little Yeses come when you aren't looking.
 They hover in your peripheral vision and come with a mini 'woohoo', deep in the tummy.
 Like when you were little, and being driven over a humpback bridge, probably a little faster than you ought to have been.

-Entrepreneur Os says that Little Yeses are like the breadcrumb trail that leads you home:
+My friend (and fellow career changer), Osmaan, says that Little Yeses are like the breadcrumb trail that leads you home: